 While breast cancer can be a scary subject, there is hope.
 When caught early, it is often highly treatable.
 One of the most important steps you can take to find cancer early is to have routine breast cancer screenings.
 Screening is a way to find cancer before symptoms occur.
-Locally, the Cancer Services Program of Monroe County can connect you with resources that are close to work or home.
+Locally, the Cancer Services Program of the Finger Lakes Region can connect you with resources that are close to work or home.

 Breast cancer screening includes physical exams and imaging exams.
 Doctors may perform a physical exam of the breast to check for general signs of disease, such as lumps or anything else that appears unusual.

 Imaging exams, like the mammogram, are performed at a radiology facility.
 X-ray pictures of the breast are taken to find signs of the disease that cannot be seen with the naked eye.

 A history of the patient’s personal health as well as their family’s health will also be taken into account.
 Talk with a healthcare provider about when you should be screened.